cloudbase/garm/doc/quickstart.md

 +--------------------------------------+---------------------------+--------------+-----------------+------------------+-------+---------+---------------+----------+
 ```

 This pool is enabled, but the `min-idle-runners` option is set to 0.
-This means that it will not create any lingering runners.
-It will only create runners when a job is started.
-If your provider is slow to boot up new instances, you may want to set this to a value higher than 0.
+This means that it will not create any idle runners.
+It will only create runners when a job is started and a webhook is sent to our GARM server.
+Optionally, you can set `min-idle-runners` to a value greater than 0, but keep in mind that depending on the provider you use, this may incur cost.

 For the purposes of this guide, we'll increase it to 1 so we have a runner created.